ryanstraight/cyber-dimensions-oer/README.md

 ### Supplemental to Published Textbook

-This OER guide is the companion resource to **“Cyber Dimensions:
+This OER guide is the companion resource to the **“Cyber Dimensions:
-Immersive Case Studies Across Digital Domains”** published by Kendall Hunt.
-While the textbook provides complete case studies, assessments, and instructional guides ready for classroom use, this methodology guide explains how those case studies were developed and how you can apply the same approaches to create your own immersive scenarios.
+Immersive Case Studies Across Digital Domains”** textbook that provides complete case studies, assessments, and instructional guides ready for classroom use.
+This methodology guide explains how those case studies were developed and how you can apply the same approaches to create your own immersive scenarios leveraging the power of artificial intelligence.

 ## Why Learn This Methodology?